saifkhan13483-max/MarkdownToPdf/VERCEL_DEPLOYMENT.md

 2. [Vercel CLI](https://vercel.com/cli) installed (optional, for local testing)
 3. Your project pushed to a Git repository (GitHub, GitLab, or Bitbucket)

+## ⚠️ Critical: Storage Setup Required

+**Before deploying, you MUST set up persistent storage for the PDF sharing feature.**

+The current implementation uses in-memory storage which **will NOT work** in production serverless environments.
+See [VERCEL_STORAGE_SETUP.md](./VERCEL_STORAGE_SETUP.md) for detailed instructions on setting up Vercel KV or Vercel Blob.

+**Recommended:** Use Vercel KV (Redis) for fast, reliable PDF storage with automatic expiration.

 ## Deployment Steps

 ### Method 1: Deploy via Vercel Dashboard (Recommended)